 tag value

-voterlist [wolber@gmail.com, joe@gmail.com]
+voterlist [bill@zmail.com, joe@zmail.com]

-wolber@gmail.com Obama
+bill@zmail.com Hot dogs

-joe@gmail.com McCain
+joe@zmail.com Pizza

 When the user clicks on the ViewVotes button, the app should retrieve all votes from the database and display them.
-Supposing the voter list has already been retrieved into the variable voterList, we can use a foreach to request the vote of each person in the list, as shown in Figure 22-11.
+Suppose that the voter list has already been retrieved into the variable voterList; we can use a for each to request the vote of each person in the list, as shown in Figure 22-10.

 Figure 22-11.
-Using a foreach block to request the vote of each person in the list
+Using a for each block to request the vote of each person in the list

-Here we initialize a variable, currentVotesList, to an empty list, as our goal is to add the up-to-date votes from the database into this list.
-We then use foreach to call TinyWebDB1.GetValue for every email in the list, sending the email (voterEmail) as the tag in the request.
-Note that the votes won't actually be added to current-VotesList until they arrive via a series of GotValue events.
+Here we initialize a variable, currentVotesList, to an empty list, because our goal is to add the up-to-date votes from the database into this list.
+We then use for each to call TinyWebDB1.GetValue for every email address in the list, sending the current item of the for each, renamed "email," as the tag in the request.
+Note that the votes won't actually be added to currentVotesList until they arrive via a series of GotValue events.